giuliapiazza18/Unweaving-the-polygenic-web-pipeline/README.md

 Model 2 involves multi-group testing and assesses whether edges have comparable weights in ALSPAC and TEDS.
 Here, I create a combined data frame with ALSPAC and TEDS data, with a column indicating the cohort.
 I then use the package 'psychonetrics' to run a model where edge weights in ALSPAC and TEDS are set to be equal, and compare it to a model where they are set free to vary.

-Overall, model fit for the constrained model is good based on standard fit indices.
-When compared to the free edges model, it is preferred by fit indices that penalise model complexity (BIC).

 ```r
 alspac.data = ALSPAC %>% dplyr::select(selection, BMI.ld:ANX.P.ld, ADHD.ld) # create dataframe with relevant vars for alspac